 Creating online courses

 Both Kajabi and Teachable make it easy for entrepreneurs to create online courses.
-However, the course creation dashboards are slightly different on Teachable vs. Kajabi.
+However, the dashboards are slightly different on Teachable vs. Kajabi.

-In Teachable, users can list three types of products in their school–courses, coaching, or bundles.
+In Teachable, users can create and sell various products–courses, coaching, digital downloads, or bundles.
 You can create a “new course” and add content to the course builder with just one click.

 Teachable uses a series of content blocks or sections to organize course curriculums.
-Inside each section, you create lectures that include content like video, files, text, quizzes, and feedback forms.
-Once you’ve added your content, you can also use the “drip” function to publish lecture sections on specific dates.
+Inside each section, you create lessons that include content like video, files, text, quizzes, and feedback forms.
+Once you add your content, you can also use the “drip” function to publish lesson sections on specific dates.

-Inside the individual course dashboard, you can easily create course pages (sales page, checkout page, thank you page), add pricing, and design the look and feel of your course home page.
-With Teachable’s Power Editor tool, you can also make advanced modifications to customize the layout and style of lectures, sales pages, checkout pages, and more.
+Inside the individual course dashboard, you can easily create course pages (sales page, checkout page, thank you page).
+Then, add pricing and design the look and feel of your course home page.
+With Teachable’s Power Editor tool, you can also make advanced modifications to customize the layout and style of lessons, sales pages, checkout pages, and more.

-Last, if you have multiple related courses, you can use “bundles” to easily group courses and coaching experiences together to sell for a single price.
-In short, Teachable’s course builder dashboard lets you create and manage your course content, pricing, and pages in one easy-to-use space.
+Last, you can use “bundles” to easily group courses, coaching, and downloads together to sell for a single price.
+In short, Teachable’s dashboard lets you create and manage your course content, pricing, and pages in one easy-to-use space.

 In Kajabi, users can create five different types of products: mini-courses, online courses, evergreen training, communities, and memberships.

-Once you’ve selected the course type, you can start adding content into categories and subcategories.
+Once you select the course type, you can add content into categories and subcategories.
 However, unlike Teachable, you can only add two types of content formats—videos and assessments (quizzes).
 To add text, you must create a “post.”